yupengyanguncc/yupengyanguncc.github.io/index.md

 from [DUT](https://en.dlut.edu.cn/), and prior to that, I obtained my bachelor’s degree from [UPC](https://english.upc.edu.cn/).

 I am passionate about Robotics, Control theory, Computer Vision and Reinforcement Learning, and my goal is to empower the multi-robot system with intelligence(robust and interactive autonomy), which enables robots to make informed decisions for safely and effectively collaborating with each other and with humans in the physical world.
+Currently, I am conducting simulations and real-world verifications of multi-agent control systems, focusing on developing algorithms for large-scale mixed-autonomy coordination.

 <!--- empower robots with intelligence, enabling them to make informed decisions and interact seamlessly with the world.  -->
 <!--- Specifically, my research focuses on principled methods for robust and interactive autonomy that enable robots to safely and effectively collaborate with each other and with humans in the physical world. -->